-Prophecy Coal had no long-term debt outstanding at June 30, 2013, other than provision for closure and reclamation of \$0.3 million relating to its Ulaan Ovoo property.
+Prophecy Coal had no long-term debt outstanding at September 30, 2013, other than provision for closure and reclamation of \$0.3 million relating to its Ulaan Ovoo property.
 The Company has no capital lease obligations, operating leases (other than office leases) or any other long term obligations.

-At the date of this MD&A Prophecy Coal holds for investment purposes 30 million common shares of Victory Nickel Inc. acquired in a reciprocal private placement and 22 million common shares of its 29% owned associate company, Prophecy Platinum, (TSXV:NKL) acquired in connection with the June 2011 spin out transaction (these common shares were pledged as collateral in connection with the Waterton loan).
-The aggregate market value of available for sale Prophecy Coal's marketable securities (including the 22 million pledged shares in Prophecy Platinum) is approximately \$12.6 million.
+At the date of this MD&A Prophecy Coal holds for investment purposes 13.2 million common shares of Victory Nickel Inc. (TSX:NI) acquired in a reciprocal private placement and 3.3 million common shares Prophecy Platinum, (TSXV:NKL) acquired in connection with the June 2011 spin out transaction.
+The aggregate market value of available for sale Prophecy Coal's marketable securities is approximately \$2.1 million.
 The market value of such shares is subject to fluctuation.